helixml/helix-confluence/README.md

 bash deploy.sh
 ```

-This script will process your configuration and apply it using Helix.
+This script will process your configuration and test it using Helix.

-## Requirements

-- `envsubst` command (part of GNU gettext utilities)